 Gus doesn’t want to, but Bigger insists.
 Bigger pretends to be a general in the military, commanding Gus to take his men to the river and attack at dawn.
-So Gus falls into the game, saying, "Yessuh!" to everything Bigger says.
+So Gus falls into the game, saying, "Yessir!" to everything Bigger says.

 Then Gus takes his turn, imitating J.P.
 Morgan (a rich banker).
 He pretends he wants Bigger to sell twenty thousand shares of U.S. Steel stock, to dump ‘em at any price, and to let him know that afternoon if the president phoned.

 Then Bigger calls, pretending to be the President.
 He tells Gus that as Secretary of State, Gus has to be at a cabinet meeting that afternoon.
-He’s planning to do something about all those black folks "raising sand" all over the country.
+He’s planning to do something about all those black people "raising sand" all over the country.